 The Keys to Good Marketing Campaigns

-- Clarity: Strong campaigns have a clear message that supports a specific brand goal.
+- Clarity: Strong campaigns have a clear message that supports a specific goal.

 - Memorability: You want something that is meaningful and memorable, as this is the key to moving people along the buyer’s journey.

-- Scalability: You want a message that can translate across mediums, whether it’s an Instagram ad, a billboard, or an interactive in-store experience.
+- Scalability: You want a message that can translate across mediums, from organic social media to paid ads.

 - Value: A good campaign provides value to people in some sort of way, whether it entertains, educates, or inspires.
 An effective campaign doesn’t simply toe the line of your brand promise or value proposition.
 Rather, the best campaigns sit in the sweet spot of what people want to hear and your brand wants to say.